yottapanda/website/content/posts/oauth.md

     ResourceServer->>Client: Return resource data
 {{< /mermaid >}}

-This might look like basic auth with extra steps but it does actually provide some benefits if your use-case warrants the complexity overhead:
+This might look like basic auth with extra steps, but it does actually provide some benefits if your use-case warrants the complexity overhead:

 - Granular access control via scopes
 - Short-lived credentials with (almost) built-in rotation